apollographql/apollo/docs/source/platform/schema-validation.md

 ---
 title: Validating schema changes
-description: Check if proposed schema changes are safe or breaking by comparing against live server traffic
+description: Check if schema changes are safe or breaking by comparing against live server traffic
 ---

+Making schema changes is a natural part of evolving your API over time.
+GraphQL is flexible, and there are certain change types, like removing a field, that could be potentially breaking to clients in the field

+As GraphQL schemas evolve over time, it's important to make sure that changes to the schema never break actively running clients and queries by accident.

+As GraphQL scales within and organization and your schema evolves, it's important to validate that changes

 As GraphQL scales within an organization, it’s important in schema evolution to keep current queries and clients in mind and to avoid breaking changes.
 Some organizations take the approach of _never_ making schema changes that might be breaking, which leads to an ever-growing schema and reduced api accessibility.
 In reality, removing fields and updating return types is safe when done with tools that guarantee no change will ever break an active query.